 After entering the desktop, you need to check each disk on your computer to see if there are disk errors.
 If not, you can disable the annoying “scanning and repairing drive” CHKDSK on booting.

 If there are no errors with the disk drive, but the “scanning and repairing drive” loop keeps annoying you, then you can modify the registry and disable the CHKDSK self-test on booting.

 1. Use Windows shortcut keys Win + R to launch Run.
 Then type into regedit and hit Enter.

 2. Follow the path below and expand the entries.
 Then Navigate to BootExecute on the right column.

 3. Double click BootExecute The default value is autocheck autochk * and now replace it with autocheck autochk /k:C *.
 Click OK.

-Hope this help you fix the stuck “scanning and repairing drive” in Windows 10 booting, and make your PC work properly again.
-If you have any questions on this topic, comment below please.
+Hope this help you fix the stuck "scanning and repairing drive" in Windows 10 booting, and make your PC work properly again.
+If you have any questions on this topic, comment below please or click the LEFT MENU on this page for more technical support.
 If you have other Windows 10-related issues, you can check for solutions in Windows 10 Issues and Fix section.